• Skip to primary navigation

 🧾 Ingredients

 • Soy milk: Adds protein and flavor.
-You can use your favorite non-dairy milk.
+You can use vanilla almond milk, oat milk, cashew milk, coconut milk, or any non-dairy milk.

-• Cacao powder: Adds the chocolate flavor.
+• Raw cacao powder (or unsweetened cocoa powder): Adds the chocolate flavor.
 You can also use cocoa powder.

 • Peanut butter: For its creamy nutty flavor.
-You can use whatever your favorite is: all natural or shelf stable.
+You can use whatever your favorite is: all-natural peanut butter or shelf-stable peanut butter.

 • Chia seeds: I added chia seeds for some protein and fiber.
 You can leave them out if you like.

-• Maple syrup: I used maple syrup because it is one of my favorite sweeteners.
-You could also use agave syrup, dates, brown sugar, white sugar, or a sugar free sweetener.
+• Pure maple syrup: I used maple syrup because it is one of my favorite sweeteners.
+You could also use agave syrup, dates, brown sugar, white sugar, or a sugar-free sweetener.

-• Cacao nibs, dark chocolate chunks or chocolate chips : I like cacao nibs for the bitter chocolaty taste.
+• Cacao nibs, dark chocolate chunks, or chocolate chips: I like cacao nibs for the bitter chocolaty taste.
 When I updated this recipe I used dark chocolate chunks to add a little sweetness.
-You could use cacao nibs, dark chocolate chunks or chocolate chips, or leave them out altogether.
+You could use cacao nibs, dark chocolate chunks, or dark chocolate chips, or leave them out altogether.

 📖 Variations / Additions